tjarratt/doit-etre-rad/README.md

 ===============

 GIVEN that I am a non-native french speaker
-WHEN I on the homepage of doit-etre-rad.cfapps.io
+WHEN I am practicing french phrases
-THEN I should be able to select 'french phrase'

-AND when I type in a french word
+AND I type in a french word
+AND I refresh the page
+AND I continue practicing french phrases
-THEN I should see it added to my list of french phrase to practice
+THEN I should still see it in my list of phrases

 -----